nitazine image

 • ‘Nodding out’ or becoming unresponsive

-• Breathing slowly, snoring or not at all
+• Breathing slowly, snoring or not breathing at all

 • Pinpoint pupils

 Call 111 immediately.
 Give the person naloxone if you have it.
-You might need more than one dose - we don't know how much naloxone is needed to reverse a nitazene overdose.
+You might need more than one dose - some nitazenes may require more than one dose of naloxone..
 If someone isn’t breathing, give mouth-to-mouth resuscitation if you know how.

 Taking stimulants won't stop an overdose.
 Neither will taking a cold shower.
 Take it seriously and act quickly to get help.